 (b) Following the Senior Discharge Date and until the Junior Discharge Date, the Junior Creditors (or any trustee or agent on their behalf) may (subject to any provision of the Junior Documents):

-(i) apply any moneys or property received under this Deed or from an Obligor or from any other person against the Junior Debt, in such order as they see fit;
+(i) apply any moneys or property received under this Deed or from an Obligor or from any other person against the Junior Debt in such order as they see fit; and

-(ii) (if they so decide) apply any moneys or property received from an Obligor or from any other person (other than money or property received under the Junior Documents or under this Deed) against any liability other than the Junior Debt owed to them; and

-(iii) (unless and until such monies or distributions in the aggregate are sufficient to bring about the Junior Discharge Date if otherwise applied in accordance with the provisions of this Deed) hold in a suspense account (bearing interest at a market rate usual for accounts of that type) any moneys or distributions received from the Subordinated Lenders or on account of the liability of any Subordinated Lender under this Deed.PRESERVATION OF DEBT
+(ii) (unless and until such monies or distributions in the aggregate are sufficient to bring about the Junior Discharge Date if otherwise applied in accordance with the provisions of this Deed) hold in a suspense account (bearing interest at a market rate usual for accounts of that type) any moneys or distributions received from the Subordinated Lenders or on account of the liability of any Subordinated Lender under this Deed.

+(c) Following the Senior Discharge Date, the Subordinated Lenders (or any trustee or agent on their behalf) may (subject to any provision of the Subordinated Debt Documents and to any restrictions contained in this Deed) apply any monies or property received under this Deed or from an Obligor or from any other person against the Subordinated Debt in such order as they see fit.

+PRESERVATION OF DEBT

 Notwithstanding any term of this Deed postponing, subordinating or preventing the payment of any of the Debt, the Debt concerned shall solely as between the Obligors and the relevant Creditors be deemed to remain owing or due and payable in accordance with the terms of the relevant Finance Documents in order that interest and default interest and indemnity payments will accrue thereon in accordance with and to the extent provided for in the relevant Finance Documents.
 No delay in exercising rights and remedies under any of the relevant Finance Documents by reason of any term of this Deed postponing, restricting or preventing such exercise shall operate as a permanent waiver of any of those rights and remedies.